Saryylyss

 Now, that wasn't so hard to admit that you and every other human on the island may, eventually, (no matter how long it takes or how hard they try) get sliced and diced/picked up in gigantic jaws and shook like a living chew toy (the alternate ways of getting mauled depend on the size of the dinosaur) then get eaten and digested until you're nothing but a huge pile of dino-droppings, was it?
 Okay, now that we've got the emotional part covered, let's go over what this guide is about.
 This book will discuss to you, chapter-by-chapter, the obstacles that can (and most likely will) stand in between you and your objective in this twisted version of "Survivor": Getting the heck outta of here.
 And by the way, as you read this guide, be sure to read it in a corner.

-Chapter 1.
-What You Should've Done Instead What we have to do first is an insurance policy: Telling you what you did wrong so it ever happens again.
+What we have to do first is an insurance policy: Telling you what you did wrong so it ever happens again.
 First and foremost: WHAT THE HECK WERE YOU THINKING?!
 What kind of idiot goes to an island hundreds of miles from any land that's filled with over 200 dinosaurs, many of which are carnivores that are ticked off from the electric fences that they'll eat you the 1st chance they get?!
 Although he was a jerk, Ian Malcolm was right: "Life will find a way".
 Yeah, a way to bite your head off!
 Bottom line here, kids: When you see the word "real" and "dinosaurs" in the same sentence, it's a big no no, got it?

-Chapter 2.
-Elvis (NOT The Rock star!!)
 If God suddenly opened the clouds and said, "(Insert your name here), I hate you!", you might find yourself in front of one of these American predators: The notorious Tyrannosaurus Rex.
 Trust me when I say this: The only thing worse than being attacked by a Tyrannosaurus "Elvis" Rex is being attacked by 2 of them.
 If you find yourself in front of this predator, don't panic!
 If you follow these steps exactly, the only thing you might lose is bladder control.
 If you screw up just one tiny bit, it won't be a question of what you lose, but what you have left.

 1. What ever you do, for pete's sake, DON'T SCREAM!

-2. As soon as you're sure you know what the Rex is doing, stand completely still-DO NOT RUN!
+2. As soon as you're sure you know what the Rex is doing, stand

-3. Once you're positive that he's looking the other way and that he's at least 100 yards away, then it is okay to run to the nearest building or gas-jeep, but do not scream!
+3. Once you're positive that he's looking the other way and that he's at

 Chapter 3.
 Snout+SailSOL